Kjellios/website-portfolio/docs/iam-setup.md

+> This document outlines the IAM role and trust policy used by GitHub Actions to deploy this site to AWS using OpenID Connect (OIDC).
+> It is included for transparency, reproducibility, and as a reference for secure role-based GitHub-to-AWS access.

 # GitHub OIDC Role: `GitHubActionsOIDCRole`

 This role is assumed by GitHub Actions workflows using OpenID Connect (OIDC) for secure, short-lived access to AWS resources.
 It is used for infrastructure deployment and S3 + CloudFront updates.